 M.A.
 FREQUENTLY ASKED QUESTIONS (FAQs)

-1. What does a general MA degree do for me professionally?
+1. What does a Psychological Science MA degree do for me professionally?

-2. Can I transfer from the General MA program to one of CUA's doctoral programs (i.e., in clinical, applied-experimental, or human development)?
+2. Can I transfer from the Psychological Science MA program to one of CUA's doctoral programs (i.e., in clinical, applied-experimental, or human development)?

-The General MA is a terminal degree program; there is as such no internal transfer to a doctoral track.
-However, over the years a number of our MA students have applied to our Ph.D. programs and continued at CUA at the doctoral level.
-There is no rule against admitting MA students into a CUA doctoral program; similarly, there is no guarantee that a former MA student will be admitted to a CUA doctoral program.
+The Psychological Science MA is a terminal degree program; there is as such no internal transfer to a doctoral track.
+However, over the years a number of our MA students have applied and been accepted into our Ph.D. programs.

-3. I was not a psychology major in college; can I still apply to the General MA program?
+3. I was not a psychology major in college; can I still apply to the Psychological Science MA program?

 4. What are the main admission requirements?

-Undergraduate grade point average and GRE's are seriously considered although there are no cut-off scores as such.
+Undergraduate grade point average and GRE's are seriously considered although there are no cut-off scores.
 Competency in English is required by a sufficient TOEFL exam score among students for whom English is not their first language.
-Letters of recommendation and essay statements are also considered.
+Letters of recommendation, essay statements, and a CV are also considered.

 5. Is there financial aid?

-Financial aid is limited and typically linked to high GRE scores.
+Financial aid is limited and typically awarded to those with high GRE scores.
 Most students in the program take out loans and work part-time.

 6. Can I get a meaningful research experience as an MA student?

-Yes, one of the most important benefits of the MA program is affording students the opportunity to do research with CUA faculty and other students.
+Yes, one of the most important benefits of the MA program is affording students the opportunity to do research with CUA faculty and other students or work at DC-area institutions.

 7. What are the degree requirements?